The Cosmological CPT Theorem: CPT in de Sitter

 The same cosmological correlation functions discussed in Sections \ref{sec:Observables} and \ref{sec:CorrelatorSymmetries} can be calculated by using a basis of $\phi$ field eigenstates for both the bra and the ket:

-where $\mathcal{O}(\phi;\eta)$ is obtained by replacing instances of $\hat{\phi}$ with the corresponding eigenvalue, $\phi$, of the state $\lvert\phi;\eta\rangle$, and the Wavefunction of the Universe (WFU) is defined as~\footnote{See Appendix A of~\cite{COT} for a pedagogical review of the WFU approach to the computation of cosmological correlators.
+where $\mathcal{O}(\phi;\eta)$ is obtained by replacing instances of $\hat{\phi}$ with the corresponding eigenvalue, $\phi$, of the state $\lvert\phi;\eta\rangle$, and the WFU is defined as~\footnote{See Appendix A of~\cite{COT} for a pedagogical review of the WFU approach to the computation of cosmological correlators.
 This closely follow Weinberg’s discussion of Path-Integral methods in~\cite{Weinberg:1995} and an unpublished manuscript from Garrett Goon.}

-From \eqref{eqn:WFUdefinition} it alreay becomes apparent that the same analysis used for the cosmological correlators in Section \ref{sec:CorrelatorSymmetries} will not apply to the WFU, since the WFU is not an overlap of two vacuum states $|\Omega \rangle$.
+From \eqref{eqn:WFUdefinition} it already becomes apparent that the same analysis used for the cosmological correlators in Section \ref{sec:CorrelatorSymmetries} will not apply to the WFU, since the WFU is not an overlap of two vacuum states $|\Omega \rangle$.
 We will explain how to deal with this problem in Section \ref{sec:LocalSymm}.

 The WFU satisfies the Schrödinger equation,

 subject to the Bunch-Davies initial condition and can be parameterised as